djhunt-ibm/agentic-ai-client-bootcamp/usecases/autoclaim-insurance/assets/hands_on_lab_autoclaim_insurance.md

   - Use the following description:

     ```
-    The Claim Processor agent assists the claim processor to fetch the open claim request, approve, validate and verify the open request.
-This agent will suggest to the claim processor if they should accept or reject the claim.
+    The Claim Processor agent assists the claim processor to fetch the open claim request, approve, validate, and verify the open request.
+This agent will suggest to the claim processor whether they should accept or reject the claim.
     ```

   <img width="1000" alt="image" src="./screenshots_hands_on_lab/4.png">

 - In the **Knowledge** section, add the following to the **Description**:
   ```
-  This knowledge base is about insurance and claim process.
+  This knowledge base is about insurance and the claim process.
 This knowledge base will help the claim processor in processing the claims according to the rules and regulations defined by the insurance company.
   ```
 - Download [Policy.pdf](<./data/Policy.pdf>) to your local system, then upload by clicking on **Upload files** under **Documents**.